 Located within Columbia's Fort Jackson, Palmetto Falls offers both military and civilian families the chance to spend a great day playing in the fort.
 This water park isn't huge, but it packs in so much fun: a spray park, a big swimming pool, a lazy river, racing slides, a tall twisty slide, slides and kiddie pool for the smallest visitors, a playground, picnic tables and lounge chairs, and a snack bar.
 Open to nonmilitary civilians on Tuesdays through Fridays.
 You must purchase tickets online in advance.

 6511 Marion Ave.

-Located within Carowinds Amusement Park, Boomerang Bay Waterpark is included in your admission to Carowinds, the sprawling amusement park that straddles the South Carolina/North Carolina state line.
+Located within Carowinds, Carolina Harbor is included in your admission to the sprawling amusement park that straddles the South Carolina/North Carolina state line.
 It's certainly the biggest of all the inland water parks.
-There are more than a dozen watersides, five pools (including two wave pools), two special areas for little kids, a 1,000-foot-long lazy river that meanders through both South and North Carolina, and a three-story water playground.
-Oh, and an amusement park with the world's tallest giga coaster just steps away.
+There are more than 20 watersides, two wave pools, four play areas for little kids and a 1,000-foot-long lazy river that meanders through both South and North Carolina.
+Oh, and an amusement park with the world's tallest giga coaster is just steps away.

 14523 Carowinds Blvd.

 The newest of all the water parks in the Midlands, the Santee park opened in the spring of 2015.
 It has a zero-entry pool with fountains and spray jets for kids to run through, as well as an enormous twisting water slide.
 It also has a huge swimming pool and athletic fields.